cryptojunnkie/cryptojunnkie.github.io/README.md

 echo "Hello World" > index.html

-Push it
+# Push it
-Add, commit, and push your changes:
+# Add, commit, and push your changes

-# commit and push changes to github
+# commit and push changes to github :

 git add --all

 git commit -m "Initial commit"